Article 1: An egg a day keeps the doctor away? (Ecuador)

 Why does it matter?

-Coeliac disease is characterised by gluten intolerance which leads to damage to the small bowel mucosa via an autoimmune process in genetically susceptible individuals.
+Coeliac disease is characterised by gluten intolerance, which leads to damage to the small bowel mucosa via an autoimmune process in genetically susceptible individuals.
 Partial or total villous atrophy affects the maintenance of nutrients.
 Zinc is implicated in the improvement of mucosal healing and faster normalisation of micronutrient status in susceptible patients.
 Therefore, zinc supplementation may prove to be beneficial in patients with coeliac disease.

 What’s it about?

 This study compares the serum zinc, iron and copper status in paediatric patients following a gluten-free diet with or without zinc supplementation.
-All children aged <18 years with newly diagnosed coeliac disease were randomised to either the gluten-free diet (GFD) group or the glute-free diet + zinc supplementation (GFD+Zn) group via computer-generated random sequences.
-Patients were assessed with clinical history, examination and blood tests at baseline and various follow-up review up to 3 months.
+All children aged <18 years with newly diagnosed coeliac disease were randomised to either the gluten-free diet (GFD) group or the gluten-free diet + zinc supplementation (GFD+Zn) group via computer-generated random sequences.
+Patients were assessed with clinical history, examination and blood tests at baseline and various follow-up reviews up to 3 months.
 Unsurprisingly, iron, zinc and copper levels were below the normal range at baseline in all patients.
 The rise in haemoglobin, serum iron and ferritin levels was better in the GFD+Zn group than the GFD alone group.
 Otherwise, there was no significant difference in the rise of zinc, copper and weight gain in the two groups.

 Clinically Relevant Bottom Line:

 The study has shown that zinc supplementation significantly improves iron status but does not affect serum zinc or copper levels.
 The authors speculate this may be secondary to the contributory effect of zinc towards mucosal healing and improvement of intestinal absorption.
 Although interesting, it would have been helpful to couple these biochemical results with endoscopic findings with zinc supplementation.
-Nevertheless, the mainstay of treatment for coeliac disease remains the gluten-free diet and you may think of supplementing zinc if you want a faster improvement in iron status
+Nevertheless, the mainstay of treatment for coeliac disease remains the gluten-free diet, and you may think of supplementing zinc if you want a faster improvement in iron status.

 Reviewed by: Jennifer Moon